-TABLE 5.
-The NAC filters were optimised to provide a low resolution spectrum from 250 nm to 1 $\mu$ m.
-The orange filter at 645 nm will allow a close comparison of the results from comet 67P/Churyumov-Gerasimenko with those obtained from comet 1P/Halley with HMC.
-A cluster of filters was placed in the wavelength range between 800 nm and 1 $\mu$ m to investigate possible pyroxene and olivine absorptions.
+67P/Churyumov-Gerasimenko with those obtained from comet 1P/Halley with HMC.
+A cluster of filters was placed in the wavelength range between 800 nm and 1 μ m to investigate possible pyroxene and olivine absorptions.
 A neutral density filter was added to reduce the photon flux from the comet in the event that very bright, pure ice structures are revealed by activity near perihelion.
 The neutral density filter can also be used if the shutter fails and will be used for resolved observations of the Earth and Mars.

-Clear filters of selected thicknesses were included to modify the focus position so that the NAC remains in focus down to a distance of just 1 km from the target.
-The thickness of each filter was chosen individually (dependent upon wavelength and substrate refractive index) to maintain the system in focus.
+Clear filter substrates with anti-reflection coating (cf. near and far focusing plates) were included to modify the focus position by adjustment of the optical thickness so that the NAC remains in focus down to a distance of just 1 km from the target.
+The thickness of each bandpass filter was chosen individually (dependent upon wavelength and substrate refractive index) to maintain the system in focus.

-7.1.2 WAC bandpass filters
+7.1.2.
+WAC Bandpass Filters

-The selected filters for the WAC are shown in TABLE 6.
+The 14 selected filters for the WAC are shown in Table VI.
 Most of the filters are narrow band filters to study gas and radical emissions.
-The minimum filter bandwidth allowed by the f/5.6 optical design is 4 nm, because narrower bandpass filters would produce variations in the transmitted wavelength over the field.
+The minimum filter band-width allowed by the f/5.6 optical design is 4 nm, because narrower bandpass filters would produce variations in the transmitted wavelength over the field.
 Continuum filters were incorporated to allow straightforward subtraction of the dust continuum from images acquired in gas emission filters.
 Calculations indicate that high signal-to-noise ratios in CN, OH, OI, and CS will be easily achieved.
 Na, NH, and NH2 should be detectable in binned data within 1.2 AU from the Sun.
 A broad-band R filter was included for nucleus detection and mapping, in the event of failure of the NAC.
 A green filter, identical to that in the NAC, was included for simple cross-correlation of the data between NAC and WAC.
 No refocusing capability is required for the WAC.